Attending to experimental physics practices and lifelong learning skills in an introductory laboratory course

+The results from Class~6 informed students' third and final iteration of the experiment, conducted during Class~7.
+Through a combination of small- and large-group discussions, the class decided to incorporate elastic stretching into their model for the length of the wire.
+In addition, they chose to repeat the experiment with a heavier mass.
+Thus, the third iteration of the experiment involved refinements of both the model and apparatus.

-During their final discussion of the experiment, the students reflected on the iterative process of using data and uncertainty to inform improvements on their model and experimental procedure.
-A key discussion topic was the role of iterative improvement as general feature of the scientific research process.
+During their final discussion of the experiment, students discussed the iterative process of using data and uncertainty to inform improvements on their model and experimental procedure.
+A key discussion topic was the role of iterative improvement as a general feature of scientific research.